Carpet installation cost estimate

 How much to charge for carpet installation

-On top of this, you can expect to add 5 – 20% for extra carpeting and padding.
-This, of course, all depends on the shape and size of the room.
+On top of this, you can expect to add 5 – 20% extra for the cost of new carpet (including spare material and padding).
+Where a job falls in this 5-20% range all depends on the shape and size of the room.

 For scale, if you are re-carpeting a whole 3-bedroom house, the average cost can range from $1,600 – 6,700 when carpeting 60% of the home.